ryanzshi/ryanzshi.github.io/index.md

 <div id="abs-bio" style="display:none;">
 <blockquote>
-<b>Bio:</b> Ryan Shi is a final-year Ph.D. candidate of Societal Computing in the School of Computer Science at Carnegie Mellon University.
-He works with nonprofit organizations to address societal challenges in food security, environmental conservation, and public health using AI. <em>His research has been deployed at these organizations worldwide.</em> Shi studies game theory, online learning, and reinforcement learning on problems motivated by non-profit applications.
-He was the recipient of a 2023 IAAI Deployed Application Award, a 2022 Siebel Scholar Award, and a 2021 Carnegie Mellon Presidential Fellowship, and was selected as a 2022 Rising Star in Data Science and ML & AI, by UChicago and USC, respectively.
-He has interned at Microsoft and Facebook during his Ph.D.
-Shi grew up in Henan, China before moving to the U.S., where he graduated from Swarthmore College with a B.A. in mathematics and computer science.
+<b>Bio:</b> Ryan Shi is an Assistant Professor in the Department of Computer Science at the University of Pittsburgh as of January 2024.
+He received his Ph.D. in Societal Computing from Carnegie Mellon University.
+He works with public sector organizations to address societal challenges in food security, environmental conservation, and public health using AI. <em>His research has been deployed at these organizations worldwide.</em> He was the recipient of a 2023 IAAI Deployed Application Award, a 2022 Siebel Scholar Award, and a 2021 Carnegie Mellon Presidential Fellowship, and was selected as a 2022 Rising Star in Data Science and ML & AI, by UChicago and USC, respectively.
+Previously, he consulted for DataKind and interned at Microsoft and Facebook.
+He grew up in Henan, China before moving to the U.S., where he graduated from Swarthmore College with a B.A. in mathematics and computer science.
 </blockquote>
 </div>